 Only service animals are permitted on board.

-Yes, we do offer a discount for large groups of 10 or more adults (anyone 12 and over).
+Yes, we do offer a discount for large groups of 10 or more adults (anyone 12 and over)!
 Group tickets must be purchased in advance.
-Call the office at 1-800-843-7472 for more information or to book your group reservation.
+Contact us for more information or to book your group reservation.